tarek200614/tarek200614/README.md

 <br>

-Bachelor Informatique student at **ECE Paris**, specializing in AI &amp; Data Science, with a mathematical foundation from a Technical Mathematics Baccalaureate (Highest Honors, 18.05/20) and a year of Pure &amp; Applied Mathematics in Algiers.
+Bachelor Informatique student at **ECE Paris**, specializing in AI &amp; Data Science, with a mathematical foundation from a Technical Mathematics Baccalaureate (Highest Honors, 18.05/20 — 20/20 in Mathematics, Physics and Electrical Engineering) and a year of Pure &amp; Applied Mathematics at the National Higher School of Mathematics in Algiers.
 I build full-stack applications, algorithmic tools and small SaaS-style projects, consistently applying modular architecture and secure-by-default practices — bcrypt hashing, prepared statements, safe expression evaluation instead of `eval()`.
+Currently available immediately for an internship in Software Engineering, Data Science or Full-Stack development in Île-de-France.

 <br>